 If you run more than one niche blog, as many of us do, the problems multiply.
 So, before you throw in the towel completely, let me share a few ideas that will help you to load up your blogs and newsletters with quality content you didn’t have to create yourself.

-When looking for free content, you have several options.
+When looking for free high quality content for your blog, you have a few options.
 I recommend you use these suggestions to add a variety of content to your blogs and websites.
 Always use plenty of your own original content too.